GemsNY

 “Nothing greens greener,” Pliny the Elder once said, admiring the beauty of emeralds through their lush green hue.
 But let’s be honest, he didn’t quite do justice with that short depiction.
 A green emerald is more than the words of a Roman author.
 In today’s world of fine jewelry, these gemstones are not just green; they’re an emblem of lifestyle, a symbol of status.

 Did we hear you cough?
 That means you need more proof to believe our words.
-So tighten your belt and sit tight, you’re about to experience a rollercoaster of information that might just make you dizzy.
+So tighten your belt and sit tight, you’re about to experience a roller-coaster of information that might just make you dizzy.
 But since we care about your health, let’s take the ride gently.
 We pinky promise.

 Origin of Green Emeralds

-The origin of emerald is steeped in fascinating history.
+Emeralds have a deep fascinating history.
 The word “emerald” derives from the ancient Greek word “Smaragdus” or “smaragdos”, but surprisingly, its history dates back even before the Greeks or Romans.
 Ancient Egypt and South America’s Aztec and Incan cultures revered the stone not just for its natural beauty, but also for its healing and spiritual properties.

 As a variety of the mineral beryl, a green emerald is prized for both clarity and mesmerizing color.
 The most valuable stones have a vibrant, deep green hue with bluish undertones.
 The magical color typically comes from the traces of vanadium and chromium in it.